WiLL75G/soc-day02-phishing-email-analysis/README.md

 ## Analyst Conclusion

-The combined email, header, infrastructure, and threat intelligence evidence supports classifying the message as a phishing attempt.

-The sender information was inconsistent, the Return Path did not match the visible sender information, and the originating IP `45.33.32.156` had supporting reputation findings in VirusTotal.

-No single finding was treated as proof by itself.
-The verdict came from multiple technical findings pointing in the same direction.
+The header inconsistencies and the originating IP established the initial suspicion.
+Threat intelligence on that IP added reputation evidence that supported the phishing classification.

 **Verdict:** The available evidence supports the phishing classification.

 ## Incident Report